Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

-Key Highlights: USB condenser mic with a cardioid polar pattern, compatible with a wide range of Windows and Mac devices, adjustable boom arm, metal shock mount, foam windscreen, foam windscreen
+Key Highlights: Condenser mic with a cardioid polar pattern, compatible with a wide range of Windows and Mac devices, adjustable boom arm, metal shock mount, foam windscreen, foam windscreen

-Pros: Plug-and-play USB mic is made for instant use, beginner-friendly
+Pros: Plug-and-play mic is made for instant use, beginner-friendly

 3. Focusrite Scarlett Solo Studio Kit

-This sophisticated podcasting kit features a CM25 XLR condenser mic, mic clip, XLR cable, and the USB Focusrite Interface.
+This sophisticated podcasting kit features a CM25 XLR mic, clip, cable, and the Focusrite Interface.
 You also get a 48V phantom power supply, a pair of RCA unbalanced outputs, and a pair of HP60 headphones with gain control.
 The best part is that the audio interface is compatible with most Windows and Mac devices.